 Transfers of care usually arise with more urgent scenarios.
 Unless the complication arises early in pregnancy midwives often remain involved in a supportive role, with care sometimes transferred back once the complication has resolved.
 More common are consultations with specialist physicians such as obstetricians or pediatricians.
 In these cases midwives nearly always remain involved in the care provided.
 For details on why a consult may be initiated, see the CMBC document on Discussion, Consultation, and Transfer of Care.

-Choosing a midwife as your primary care provider in BC lowers your chance of having a cesarean section however in certain circumstances a cesarean birth may be recommended as a safer option than vaginal birth.
-In most situations midwives are involved in the decision making process whether in labour or prenatally, and will usually be present during cesarean births and for healthy baby care afterwards.
-Women remain in hospital longer after a cesarean section birth, therefore midwives visit women and their babies in hospital until they have returned home.
-Click here to read more about birth by C-Section.
+Choosing a midwife as your primary care provider in BC lowers your chance of having a Cesarean section however, in certain circumstances a cesarean birth may be recommended as a safer option than vaginal birth.
+In most situations midwives are involved in the decision making process whether in labour or prenatally, and will usually be present during Cesarean births and for healthy baby care afterwards.
+Women remain in the hospital longer after a Cesarean section birth, therefore midwives visit women and their babies in hospital until they have returned home.
+Click here to read more about birth by C-section.
 Click here for recommendations from the recent "Cesarean Birth in BC" conference.

 Women continue to see their family physician, or other specialist physician, for health issues unrelated to pregnancy.
 What is the working relationship between midwives and obstetricians?
 Midwives consult with family doctors, obstetricians, pediatricians and other specialists as the need arises.
 The CMBC guideline lists reasons for discussion, consultation and transfer to a physician or other specialist.
 Individual hospitals also often have policies on when consultation or transfer may take place.